Ever wondered how to Become a Pilot Car Driver?

 Most pilot car drivers work for themselves in their own companies.

-car because you will be spending a great deal of time in it for
+Because you will be spending a great deal of time in it for your work.

 Qualifications / Requirements